icpdao/icpdao-contracts/docs/en/2-icpdao-staking.md

 # Explanation

-Assuming that there is a DAO-Token like token0, there will be the following interactions.
-1:
+Assuming that there is a DAO-Token like token0, there will be the following interactions:

-After the arbitrageur actively calls the bonusWithdraw method of the DAO-Token, the fee will be transferred to the ICPDAO-Staking contract, and the fee may be token0(baseToken) / token1 of the _tokenLPPool of the DAO-Token (quoteToken), this action will only affect the token0 and token1 balance of ICPDAO-Staking, and will not change anything else in the ICPDAO-Staking contract.
-2.
+1. After the arbitrageur actively calls the bonusWithdraw method of the DAO-Token, the fee will be transferred to the ICPDAO-Staking contract, and the fee may be token0(baseToken) / token1(quoteToken), this action will only affect the token0 and token1 balance of ICPDAO-Staking, and will not change anything else in the ICPDAO-Staking contract.
 2. The user can pledge a certain amount of ICPs to ICPDAO-Staking.
 3.
 3. Users who have already pledged ICPs can add/remove their own token list for withdrawing dividends